Making use of a VPN almost always cuts your internet speeds, which is no real surprise given all that encryption overhead.

-Speedify sells itself on channel bonding and its performance advantages above all else, but the website does also claim that it allows you to 'watch region-locked content from back home while traveling.'
+Speedify claims that it allows you to 'watch region-locked content from back home while traveling.'

-To find out just how fast Speedify could go, we next tried it from the US, via a 475Mbps connection.
-The results varied considerably, depending on the benchmarking site we used, but were always excellent, with a range of around 220Mbs to 335Mbps.
-Many VPNs struggle to reach 100Mbps, ever.
+To find out just how fast Speedify could go, we next tried it from the US via a 600Mbps connection.
+And the results were excellent, with median speeds reaching 250-325Mbps.

 Some VPNs don't reach 100Mbps, most are somewhere between 100-200Mbps, so Speedify clearly tramples all over the bulk of the competition, performance-wise.

 If speed is your top priority, there are some very capable contenders.
 NordVPN's NordLynx protocol peaked at more than 380Mbps in a recent UK test, for instance, and performance champion Hotspot Shield beat 400Mbps in one session.

 Speedify is clearly up there with the best, though, and keep in mind we weren't using its channel bonding feature during our speed tests.
 If your device can access multiple high-speed connections at the same time, you might see even faster results.